-Provinces where finfish are cultured in the marine environment have strict requirements for avoiding breaches of containment and/or reporting escapes if they occur.
+Provinces where finfish are cultured in the marine environment have strict requirements for avoiding breaches of containment and for reporting escapes.

-The Atlantic Salmon Watch Program, established by DFO in 1991 to monitor for escaped Atlantic salmon in BC rivers, has been monitoring for escaped Atlantic salmon in BC rivers for more than two decades.
-To date, there is no evidence of established Atlantic salmon populations in the wild in BC.
+We created the Atlantic Salmon Watch Program to monitor for escaped Atlantic salmon in BC rivers.
+To date, there’s no evidence of established Atlantic salmon populations in the wild in BC.

-In NB, reporting requirements for escapes are specified under New Brunswick’s NB Regulations 91-158 General Regulation Aquaculture Act, 14.1(4)].
-Additional information on containment can be found at New Brunswick’s Department of Agriculture, Aquaculture and Fisheries – Aquaculture.
+In New Brunswick (NB), reporting requirements for escapes are specified under Section 14.1(4) of the NB Regulation 91-158: General Regulation Aquaculture Act.
+Additional information on aquaculture management can be found on the provincial website.

-In NL, escape reporting is managed through the Code of Containment, which is a condition of all salmonid aquaculture site licences in the province.
-The Code requires immediate reporting of escape incidents to both DFO and to the provincial Department of Fisheries, Forestry and Agrifoods.
-In the event of an escape incident where there is reason to believe that 100 or more fish escaped from any one cage, the incident is deemed to be significant and the licence holder is required to start discussions with DFO within 24 hours of the incident to determine if recapture efforts should be initiated.
-The Province provides annual reporting on escapes and introductions and transfers.
+In the event of an escape incident where it is reasonable to believe there may have been an estimated loss of any fish from any one cage, the incident is deemed to constitute an escapement and the license holder is required to commence discussions with DFO within 24 hours of the incident to determine if recapture efforts should be initiated.
+NL provides annual reporting on escapes and introductions and transfers (PDF, 128 KB).

-In NS, reporting on escapes is addressed in the conditions of each individual aquaculture licence and is legally binding.
-Please consult Nova Scotia Department of Fisheries and Aquaculture’s Aquaculture Licence webpage for more information.
+In Nova Scotia (NS), reporting on escapes is addressed in the conditions of each individual aquaculture licence and is legally binding.
+Consult the NS Department of Fisheries and Aquaculture for more information on their aquaculture licence.